adsabs/adsabs.github.io/blog/_posts/2021-03-01-affils-update.md

 There are relatively few publications affiliated with these colleges: Salish Kootenai College (Montana), Northwest Indian College (Pacific NW), Dine College (Arizona) and Fond du Lac Tribal College (Minnesota) have the most publications.
 Papers written by TCU authors and coauthors in ADS primarily focus on topics in Environmental Science and Science Education, which are not currently part of our core literature.

+You can help!

+Affiliation identification is an ongoing process and always will be.
+If you find affiliation IDs that aren't correct, please let us know.
+Likewise if there are affiliations that you think should be included or better disambiguated as parents and children, please get in touch.
+We would especially welcome help with the assignment and disambiguation of French UMRs and Universities, and Russian and Chinese Academies of Science.